adamsilver/fdpb/01-Register.md

 ## The Question Protocol

 Nobody wants to use forms.
 They are not a source of entertainment.
 People just want the end result.
-Paying off their debts, receiving some new shoes, or receving a new tax disc so they avoid fines and save money.
+Paying off their debts, receiving some new shoes, or receving a new tax disc so they avoid fines and save money or some of the reasons why people will use a form.

 When we put a form in front of someone we have to make sure that there are good reasons for doing so.
 Why then, are we suggesting people register?
-Perhaps it's because in doing so the user will get:
+As we're looking at patterns as opposed to building a service as a whole, we'll have to consider some reasonably common reasons.
+Perhaps it's because the user will get:

-- a faster checkout
+- A faster checkout experience next time.
-- order tracking
+- Order tracking without having to make a phone call.
-- a 10% discount
+- A 10% discount as a reward for handing over details.

-It's not just the form itself though.
-It's the questions within the form that need justification too.
-Government Digital Services’ (GDS) Question Protocol suggests that before starting design, make a list of the information you need from users.
+It's not just the form itself that needs justification.
+The questions within the form have just as much to answer for.
+Government Digital Services’ (GDS) Question Protocol suggests that before starting the design process, to make a list of the information we need from users.
 Then, only add a question if you know:

 - that you need the information to deliver the service
 - why you need the information